apache/arrow/docs/source/developers/reviewing.rst

   to the project.

-* Some contributors may respond *"I will fix it later, can we merge anyway?"* when a problem is pointed out of them.
+* Some contributors may respond *"I will fix it later, can we merge anyway?"* when a problem is pointed out to them.
 Unfortunately, whether the fix will really be contributed soon in a later PR is difficult to predict or enforce.
   If the contributor has previously demonstrated that they are reliable, it may be acceptable to do as suggested.
 Otherwise, it is better to